-ROLE: DIRECTOR/PRODUCER/WRITER/ENSEMBLE (SEASON ONE & TWO)
+ROLE: CREATOR/DIRECTOR/PRODUCER/WRITER/ENSEMBLE (SEASON ONE & TWO)

 A graduate of The Actors Institute, London, further studies undertaken with the faculty at the Howard Fine Studio, Australia, Sally McLean has played roles in over thirty UK and Australian professional theatre productions, including Flame Trees, Uncle Vanya, The Auxiliary, Chasing Pegasus (a play in ten chords), The Clairvoyant, P.S I Love You, the Australian Premier of I Love You, You’re Perfect, Now Change and the World Premier of Annabel’s Requiem on the West End.